This Is the Day (Ivy song): Critical reception

+Noting the use of "60s-ish horns," AllMusic reviewer Jack Rabid called it "la-la-la pop personified."
+Also referencing the horn section, Kurt B. Reighley from CMJ New Music Monthly joked that the Smiths must have "overlooked" the song and its "punchy melody."
+Agreeing, Vickie Gilmer and Ira Robbins from Trouser Press compared it to the same group and called the track "jaunty."

-"The Best Thing" received favorable feedback from music critics.
-Frank Tortorici of MTV News used the track to prove that Ivy was much different than Schlesinger's other band Fountains of Wayne; he compared the sound to Blondie and called it "bouncy".
-He also felt that the track would give Apartment Life the much "needed push" in order for it to be a successful release.
-In addition to "The Best Thing" (1997) and "You Don't Know Anything" (1999), AllMusic's Rabid called the single one of the "pleasantly produced, precisely structured pop dreams that makes fans sing along" on Apartment Life.
+Along with "The Best Thing" (1997) and "You Don't Know Anything" (1999), Rabid said the single is one of the "pleasantly produced, precisely structured pop dreams that makes fans sing along" on Apartment Life.
 An editor at ROCKRGRL felt that given "This Is the Day", Ivy should have "gained more than a moment's attention".
 Hans Koller and Joyce Grenfell, contributors to The Encyclopedia of Popular Music, considered "This Is the Day" and "Baker" as the two best tracks on Apartment Life.
 Additionally, a Sputnikmusic member noted in their album review that "if you only have a dollar", the listener should "download th[is] track".